-Section 14.
-Each member present shall vote on all questions put to the Council.
-The duty to vote shall be excused when a council member has a financial interest in the question or, in quasi-judicial matters, where a council member has an appearance of fairness problem.
+Section 14: Each member present shall vote on all questions put to the Council.
+The duty to vote shall be excused when a Councilmember has a financial interest in the question or, in quasijudicial matters, where a Councilmember has an appearance of fairness problem.
 When voting on any matter before the Council, a majority of the entire membership of the Council is required for passage of any ordinance, resolution or motion, provided that a simple majority of the members present shall be sufficient with respect to the following motions:

-To adjourn, to table or continue a matter,
+1. To adjourn, to table or continue a matter,

-To go into or out of executive session,
+2. To go into or out of executive session,

-To schedule a special meeting of the City Council,
+3. To schedule a special meeting of the City Council,

-To add or remove items on a Council meeting agenda,
+4. To add or remove items on a future Council meeting agenda,

-To approve or authorize the sending of a letter or other communication so long as the letter or communication sets forth a policy or position previously agreed to by a majority of the entire Council membership,
+5. To approve or authorize the sending of a letter or other communication so long as the letter or communication sets forth a policy or position previously agreed to by a majority of the entire Council membership,

-To establish the date for a public hearing, unless such hearing is required to be set by Ordinance or Resolution,
+6. To establish the date for a public hearing, unless such hearing is required to be set by ordinance or resolution,

-To authorize call for bids or requests for proposals, and
+7. To authorize call for bids or requests for proposals, and

-To approve a consent calendar, provided that any ordinance, any grant or revocation of franchise or license, or any resolution for payment of money included on said consent calendar, has first been removed therefrom.
+8. To approve a Consent calendar, provided that any ordinance, any grant or revocation of franchise or license, or any resolution for payment of money included on said Consent calendar, has first been removed.

-Section 15.
-A tie vote, on a matter requiring four affirmative votes for passage, shall not be dispositive of the matter voted upon, but shall be deemed to have tabled the matter until the next succeeding regular meeting at which all seven Councilmembers are present.
+Section 15: A tie vote, on a matter requiring four affirmative votes for passage, shall not be dispositive of the matter voted upon, but shall be deemed to have tabled the matter until the next succeeding regular meeting at which all seven Councilmembers are present.
 At that meeting, any member may move to take the matter off the table.

-Section 16.
-A non-tie vote which fails for a lack of four affirmative votes, as to a matter which requires four affirmative votes for passage, shall be deemed to defeat the matter voted upon.
-Any Councilmember may move to reconsider the matter at the next succeeding regular meeting at which all seven Council-members are present.
+Section 16: A non-tie vote which fails for a lack of four affirmative votes, as to a matter which requires four affirmative votes for passage, shall be deemed to defeat the matter voted upon.
+Any Councilmember may move to reconsider the matter at the next succeeding regular meeting at which all seven Councilmembers are present.